 When compared to other types of heaters, baseboard heaters have certain shortcomings.
 Here are some of the key disadvantages of choosing baseboard heaters over other types.

 - Constant cleaning.
 Baseboard heaters require more cleaning than the other types of electric heaters.
 There are several reasons for this.
-One, baseboard heaters are placed near the floor where a lot of dust and other debris accumulate.
+One, portable baseboard heaters are placed near the floor where a lot of dust and other debris accumulate.
 Therefore, the heaters tend to accumulate a lot of dust and debris after a short time.
-If you do not clean your baseboard heater constantly, the dust and debris will accumulate in the fins.
+If you do not clean your electric hydronic baseboard heater constantly, the dust and debris will accumulate in the fins.

 - Their performance can be easily affected by low-hanging drapes.
 Typically, low-hanging drapes reach down and cover the baseboard heater.
-Interestingly, baseboard heaters should be installed under windows for them to collect and heat as much cold winds as possible.
+Interestingly, hydronic baseboard heaters should be installed under windows for them to collect and heat as much cold winds as possible.
 Sadly, low-hanging drapes can easily obstruct the hot air from your baseboard heaters, thus denying you the full comfort of having the baseboard heaters installed in the first place.

 Things to Consider Before Buying the Best Baseboard Heater

-Choosing the most appropriate baseboard heater for your house may be difficult.
+Choosing the most appropriate electric baseboard heater for your house may be difficult.
 This is because of the large number of brands of baseboard heaters that are available.

 Moreover, baseboard heaters differ in terms of technical features and performance.
 Here are a few things that you should consider when choosing a baseboard heater.

 The color of the baseboard heater is an important consideration because the heater will be visible to everyone in your house.
-You do not want to choose a heater that does not match with the color of your baseboard.
+You do not want to choose a heater that does not match the color of your baseboard.
 Doing so may interfere with the general look and feel of your house.

 Luckily, many baseboard heaters are either white or cream.
 These are the colors that are mostly used for baseboards in residential and commercial buildings.
 Therefore, to get the right baseboard heater for your house, you only need to ensure that its color matches that of the baseboard.